interlock-network/interlock-docs/docs/handbook/dna.md

 ### 2017: The YC days
 Despite strong breach resistance, spear-phishing attacks were too sophisticated.
 The product shifted away from training and focused on using emerging visual tech to spot phishing sites and sandbox them in real-time.

-### 2020: Birth of Airlock
+### 2019: Birth of Airlock
 Protection capabilities advanced to provide comprehensive data and telemetry for malicious extensions, malvertising and randsomware.

 ### 2021: Interlock was founded
-With the addition of [Nick](https://github.com/galactic-beyond), we are pioneering an ecosystem of security products made for Web3 extending our protection capabilities to smart contracts while rewarding people who share data to make the internet safer.
+With the addition of [Nick](https://github.com/galactic-beyond), Interlock was founded.
+We are pioneering an ecosystem of security products made for Web3 extending our protection capabilities to smart contracts while rewarding people who share data to make the internet safer.

 ## Why this way?